sscs-ose/sscs-ose-code-a-chip.github.io/VLSI24/submitted_notebooks/pmicgen/README.md

 Automated generation of a PMIC for SKY130

-> :warning: Repository under work in progress, not ready for normal usage
+> :warning: Suggested usage for this version is via Google Colab, docker usage may have broken paths.

 ## Usage